theRainMaker1001/QA-Automation-Suites/README.md

 <ul> <li>✅ <b>TypeScript</b> for early type errors and API/contract clarity</li> <li>✅ <b>ESLint</b> (flat config) to enforce consistent, safe patterns</li> <li>✅ <b>Prettier</b> for formatting; all run pre-commit via Husky</li> <li>⬜ Mirror the same gates in CI before running any Playwright or API tests</li> </ul>
 🔐 Environments & Resources

+🧩 Environment & Configuration Management

 config/ holds environment JSON and shared settings

 resources/ is gitignored for local data, screenshots, and private assets

+In line with ISTQB 4.0 principles on Configuration Management and Test Environment Consistency, this project has been updated to ensure version alignment across all stages of delivery.

+💡 Node.js versioning is now controlled via NVM, guaranteeing that local and CI environments run identical runtime configurations — eliminating environment drift and supporting reproducible test outcomes.

+⚙️ CI pipelines are synchronised to the same Node version declared locally, maintaining traceability and configuration integrity throughout the test process.

+“Consistent environments are essential for reliable test results and controlled change management.” — ISTQB Foundation v4.0, Section 6.2.1

 💬 Contact